Hubbell (HUBB) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the electrical products manufacturer had gained 2.34% over the past month, outpacing the Industrial Products sector's gain of 0.7% and the S&P 500's gain of 1.85% in that time.
+Heading into today, shares of the electrical products manufacturer had lost 2.24% over the past month, lagging the Industrial Products sector's loss of 0.38% and the S&P 500's gain of 0.89% in that time.

-Investors will be hoping for strength from Hubbell as it approaches its next earnings release.
+Hubbell will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Hubbell to post earnings of $4.01 per share.
 This would mark year-over-year growth of 30.19%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.41 billion, up 7.45% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $15.32 per share and revenue of $5.4 billion, which would represent changes of +44.26% and +9.21%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $15.32 per share and revenue of $5.4 billion.
+These totals would mark changes of +44.26% and +9.21%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Hubbell.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Hubbell.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Hubbell currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Hubbell is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Hubbell has a Forward P/E ratio of 20.53 right now.
-For comparison, its industry has an average Forward P/E of 20.53, which means Hubbell is trading at a no noticeable deviation to the group.
+Digging into valuation, Hubbell currently has a Forward P/E ratio of 20.27.
+This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 20.27.

-Meanwhile, HUBB's PEG ratio is currently 2.05.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Manufacturing - Electrical Utilities industry currently had an average PEG ratio of 2.05 as of yesterday's close.
+It is also worth noting that HUBB currently has a PEG ratio of 2.03.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Manufacturing - Electrical Utilities was holding an average PEG ratio of 2.03 at yesterday's closing price.

 The Manufacturing - Electrical Utilities industry is part of the Industrial Products sector.
 This group has a Zacks Industry Rank of 7, putting it in the top 3% of all 250+ industries.